Bindugowda2004/keyword_speech_indexing/README.md

 # Keyword Speech Indexing — Full Stack (Python + Vanilla Frontend)
-## speech to text transcription in multiple languages ( 12 inidan languages)
+## speech to text transcription in multiple languages ( 12 Indian languages)

  Project to upload an audio/video file, generate subtitles (VTT) in **multiple Indian languages**, play the video with selectable subtitles, and **jump to timestamps by keyword**.